Lab-Brat/labbrat.net/content/blog/hugo_nginx.md

 ### Step 2: Installing Nginx
 The choice of a cloud provider and operating system is completely subjective, anything will basically do.
-I chose AlmaLinux becuase I am a big fan of RHEL Linux systems (not trying to start a fight about which distro is better).
+I chose AlmaLinux because I am a big fan of RHEL Linux systems (not trying to start a fight about which distro is better).

 Before doing anything though, it's best to update OS and configure the firewall.